NecZhang/matlab2cpp-agentic-service/README.md

-# 🚀 MATLAB to C++ Conversion Agent
+# 🚀 MATLAB to C++ Agentic Service

-A modern agentic system for converting MATLAB projects to C++ with intelligent analysis, planning, and iterative optimization.
+A modern agentic system for converting MATLAB projects to C++ with intelligent analysis, planning, and iterative optimization using state-of-the-art language models.

 ## ✨ Features